 What should I expect during the consultation for Biote hormone pellet therapy?

 During your consultation, your healthcare provider will review your medical history.
 They will also review your symptoms and hormone levels.
-They will use this information to decide if Biote hormone pellet therapy is right for you.
+They will use this information to decide if hormone pellet therapy is right for you.